 From there, many years of nomadic living unfolded, riding waves, playing music & exploring far flung corners of the world.

-His cinematic approach eventually carved a reputation for dramatic film and photographic work as a specialist swimming heavy seas and remote environments.
+His cinematic approach carved a reputation for dramatic camera work as a specialist swimming heavy seas and remote environments.

 For a decade he helped pioneer some of Irelands revered big wave locations and has worked in this regard with some of the finest wave riders and oceanic adventurers in the world.

 In 2010 his short film 'Darkside of the Lens' was released and garnered international acclaim, winning multiple awards.